scality/Zenko/docs/docsource/reference/apis/blobserver/index.rst

 ==============

-The Blobserver API presents a focused subset of Microsoft Azure Blob Storage API calls for interoperation with storage backends served by Zenko.
+The Blobserver API presents a focused subset of Microsoft Azure Blob Storage API calls for interoperation with storage backends served by XDM.
 The following API documentation presents Azure Blob Storage APIs with non-functioning or irrelevant requests and responses removed, and Blobserver-specific information inserted.